Governance Boundary & Coverage FAQ

 Sealed decision artifacts are designed to be governance-grade, not surveillance-grade.

-Artifacts are intentionally narrow: just enough to reconstruct who acted, on what, under which authority, and what SEAL decided.
+Artifacts are intentionally narrow: just enough to support accountability, review, and evidentiary use.

 8. Who owns the artifacts and identity data?